gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

 is generated as a series of equally spaced rings but you'd need more rings where things are more curvy.

-In a modeling package you do this by making a 2d silhouette or rather a curved line that matches the edge of a 2d silhouette.
+In a modeling package you'd make a bowling pin by making a 2d silhouette or rather a curved line that matches the edge of a 2d silhouette.
 You'd then lathe that into a 3d shape.
-By lathe I mean you'd spin it around some axis and generate points as you do.
+By *lathe* I mean you'd spin it around some axis and generate points as you do.
 This lets you easily make any round objects like a bowl, a glass, a baseball bat, bottles, light bulbs, etc.